tamimology/synology-to-ubuntu-migration/README.md

 sudo mount -a
 ```

-5. Make a folder to mount the Synology docker folder to, by exceuting `mkdir /home/USER/syno-docker`
+5. Make a folder to mount the Synology docker folder to, by executing `mkdir /home/USER/syno-docker`
 ### Assuming that in Synology (IP 192.168.1.4), the docker files are saved at _/volume1/docker_, then edit fstab and add the below to the end of the file.
 Just change the *ADMIN* and *PASSWORD*

 `//192.168.1.4/syno-docker    /home/USER/syno-docker cifs    username=ADMIN,password=PASSWORD,uid=1000,gid=1000    0       0`